 The Sendai Station Shopping Arcade is a popular tourist spot with many people coming and going, but there is actually a mystery about this shopping arcade that is not well known even to the people of Miyagi Prefecture

-The mystery is about the "pattern of tiles in the arcade." " a certain place," and there is a rumor that it is related to a waterway from the Edo period, but is this true?
-This time, we will solve the mystery using the tiles in front of Sendai Station as a starting point!
+The mysterythe "patterns on the arcade tiles."concernscertainspot, and there are rumors that it's related to a waterway from the Edo period, but is that true?
+This time, we'll unravel the mystery, starting with the tiles in front of Sendai Station!

 What is the mystery of Sendai city featured on Bura Tamori?